I have plans for UK collaborations-Shatta Wale - Rainbow Radio International

 Dancehall artiste Shatta Wale says he is looking forward to collaborating with top global artists such as Busy from the UK.

-The artiste told Fiifi Pratt on Rainbow Radio 87.5Fm that his successful combination with Beyonce has paved way for him hence his decision to capitalize on this opportunity to collaborate with other top artistes.
+The artiste told Fiifi Pratt on Rainbow Radio 87.5Fm that his successful collaboration with Beyonce has paved way for him hence his decision to capitalize on this opportunity to collaborate with other top artistes.

 He disclosed on the show that he has received calls from the United States following the collaboration and would be having a media tour in the US on the recent collaboration.